njnadeau/NGScourse/day1am.md

 The aim of this practical is to get you started using the HPC and looking at some NGS data

 ## 1. Logging in and getting started
 We will be working on windows machines, which means that you need to use a program (ssh client) to access the cluster.
 We will be using MobXterm.
-Start by opening the program, if you have used it before to connect to Bessemer you may find "bessemer.sheff.ac.uk" under "User sessions", in which case you can just double click on this to launch an ssh session on sharc.
+Start by opening the program, if you have used it before to connect to Bessemer you may find "bessemer.sheff.ac.uk" under "User sessions", in which case you can just double click on this to launch an ssh session on bessemer.
 If not, click on "Session">"New session">"SSH" and enter
 ```
 bessemer.shef.ac.uk
 ```